MaxHalford/sorobn/README.md

 ### 🧮 Parameter estimation

 You can determine the values of the P from a dataset.
-This is a straightforward procedure, as it only requires perfoming a [`groupby`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) followed by a [`value_counts`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.value_counts.html) for each CPT.
+This is a straightforward procedure, as it only requires performing a [`groupby`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html) followed by a [`value_counts`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.value_counts.html) for each CPT.

 ```python
 >>> samples = bn.sample(1000)